Skip to main content

 Choosing and using the right nicotine replacement therapy for you

-No one type of nicotine replacement therapy (NRT) - by itself or in combination - is necessarily any better than another.
-When choosing the type of NRT you will use, think about which method will best fit your lifestyle and pattern of smoking or using smokeless tobacco.
+When deciding on a type of nicotine replacement therapy, think about which method best fits your lifestyle and pattern of smoking or using smokeless tobacco.
 For example, do you want/need something in your mouth or something to keep your hands busy?
 Are you looking for once-a-day convenience?
-How urgent are your cravings for nicotine?
+How strong are your cravings for nicotine?

-Here are some important points to think about as you decide:
+Here are some things to think about as you decide:

-• Nicotine gums, lozenges, and inhalers are substitutes you can put into your mouth that let you control your dosage to help keep cravings under better control.
+• Nicotine gums, lozenges, and inhalers are put into your mouth and let you control your dosage to help your deal with cravings.

-• Nicotine gums and lozenges are generally sugar-free, but if you are diabetic and have any doubts, check with the manufacturer.
+• Nicotine gums and lozenges are generally sugar-free.
+But if you’re diabetic and have any doubts, check the package or contact the manufacturer.

 • Nicotine inhalers allow you to mimic the use of cigarettes by puffing and holding the inhaler.
-It also works very quickly.
+They also work very quickly.

-• Both inhalers and nasal sprays require a doctor’s prescription.
+• Inhalers and nasal sprays require a doctor’s prescription.

 • Some people may not be able to use patches, inhalers, or nasal sprays because of allergies or other conditions.

-• Nicotine gum may stick to dentures or dental work making it hard to chew before “parking.”
+• Nicotine gum may stick to dentures or dental work, making it hard to chew before you place them between your cheek and gums.

-If you use a different dose or stop taking it too soon, NRT can’t be expected to work like it should.
-If you smoke very heavily very lightly, or are a smokeless tobacco user, talk with your health care provider about how to get the NRT dose that best fits your needs.
+If you smoke very heavily, very lightly, or are a smokeless tobacco user, talk with your health care provider about how to get the NRT dose that is most likely to help you.

 What is light, average, and heavy smoking?

-Most nicotine replacement therapy (NRT) products recommendations are based on how much you smoke.
-But there’s no formal category in any textbook or group that defines how much smoking is considered light, average, or heavy smoking.
+Many nicotine replacement therapy (NRT) product recommendations are based on how much you smoke.
+But there’s no formal method that defines how much smoking is light, average, or heavy smoking.

 These are general guidelines: